 Functional electrostimulation (ES) of the central and peripheral nervous system can take advantage of intact neuromuscular systems to provide therapeutic exercise options, allow functional restoration, and manage or prevent medical complications following injuries.
 ES can restore upper extremity, lower extremity, and truncal functions, making many activities of daily living a potential reality for individuals with spine injuries.
 It can also help restore bladder and respiratory functions and prevent pressure ulcers, significantly decreasing morbidity and mortality following injury.

 Non-invasive brain stimulation (NIBS) can increase the excitability of targeted parts of the brain.
-When paired with individualized, task-specific, intense rehabilitation, it can lead to faster improvement in function than rehabilitation alone.
+When paired with individualised, task-specific, intense rehabilitation, it can lead to faster improvement in function than rehabilitation alone.

 Products such as Cyberdyne HAL, Lightforce Lasers, and Vibramoov offer a complete solution for rehabilitation with leading technology!
 The Hybrid Assistive Limb [HAL], a powered exoskeleton suit developed by robotics company Cyberdyne, is designed to support and expand the physical capabilities of its users, particularly people with physical disabilities.
 Lightforce Lasers are smarter than the average lasers and designed to treat chronic conditions.
 Vibramoov stimulates neuroplasticity and regulates muscular activity, offering healthcare professionals a unique opportunity to preserve and enhance the sensory-motor functions of patients suffering from motor impairments.